 As the Amish don’t use electricity, all methods of construction must be done by hand with a keen eye for detail.
 The heirloom-quality construction is informed by generations of traditional building methods, which means the end result is a handcrafted and durable product that cookie-cutter builders just can’t match.
 Each Amish craftsman is trained to carefully review each step of the construction process to maintain quality craftsmanship.
 Every nail, every joint, and every cut is made with the utmost attention to detail.

 Unlike mass-produced cabins, our Amish-built cabins offer simple, rustic designs that will never go out of style.
-From the handcrafted details like exposed beams and log-pole porches that have become synonymous with Adirondack Mountain style, your cabin will remain looking timeless for years to come.
+From the handcrafted details like exposed beams and log-pole porches that have become synonymous with Adirondack Mountain style, your cabin will look timeless for years to come.

 Made in America

 When you purchase an Amish-made cabin, you are supporting a community of American craftsmen.
 The Amish hold a set of religious beliefs that lead them to live in small rural communities separate from the modern world.
 Furniture selling is one of the few outlets the Amish have to the outside world and provides the financial stability many Amish communities need, as well as carrying on the cabin-making legacy.